TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 ## Working With Data

-With your The Things Stack setup, a gateway connected and a device registered on your network, it's time to start working with data.
+With your {{% tts %}} setup, a gateway connected and a device registered on your network, it's time to start working with data.

 Learn how to work with the [builtin MQTT server]({{< relref "../mqtt" >}}) and [HTTP webhooks]({{< relref "../webhooks" >}}).